aNerdInTheHand/birthday/index.md

 Days like this are truly why we wanted our own son

-Then we went to see you auntie, uncle, cousins too
+Then we went to see your auntie, uncle, cousins too

 But you slept most all the time, Christmas is tiring, phew!